Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

-Political reunion between Hong Kong and Guangzhou may have unfortunately resulted in various socio-political tensions.
-For tourists, however, it means increased opportunities to visit the Middle Kingdom while touring the Pearl of the Orient.
-One popular and convenient excursion is Guangzhou, the southern cultural and financial stronghold of China.
-Here’s one way to travel between Hong Kong and Guangzhou—the Guangzhou–Kowloon Intercity Through Train service.
+The political reunion between Hong Kong and China resulted in various socio-political tensions in recent years.
+For tourists, though, it means increased, easier opportunities to visit the Middle Kingdom while touring the Pearl of the Orient.
+One popular and convenient excursion is the southern Chinese metropolis of Guangzhou.

-(This guide describes a roundtrip originating and ending in Hong Kong.)
+(This guide describes a roundtrip originating and ending in Kowloon, Hong Kong.)

 Booking a ride on the Intercity Through Train is a relatively easy affair.
 Online booking, in English, is available at the official MTR website.

-Note, however, that you cannot print your own tickets upon confirmation of purchase.
-You must bring the credit card you booked with to one of four collection points in Hong Kong.
+Note, however, that you cannot print your tickets upon confirmation of purchase.
+You must bring the credit card you booked with to one of several collection points in Hong Kong.
+These being:

 - Ticket Offices at East Rail Line Mong Kok East, Kowloon Tong and Shatin Stations (Operating Hours: 7:00 am - 7:00 pm)